Landowners’ Guide to Lease Hunting in Missouri

-Generally, the hunting lease agreement does not convey rights to take the wildlife.
+Generally, the hunting lease agreement does not convey rights to take wildlife.
 Native wildlife cannot be leased or sold by a landowner because it is publicly owned by the state.
-In some situations, commercially raised game or exotic game species can be marketed to hunters through a "licensed shooting preserve."
-However, the vast majority of game hunted on property that is leased for hunting is native species, such as white-tailed deer, wild turkey and waterfowl.
+In some situations, commercially raised game or exotic game species can be marketed to hunters through a “licensed shooting preserve.”
+However, the vast majority of game hunted on leased property is for native species, such as white-tailed deer, wild turkey and waterfowl.

 The relationship between ownership and control of wildlife is a paradox in our society.
-The public owns the wildlife, but in most situations private landowners control access to the resource.
-Landowners own the right to use their property and their wildlife habitat.
+The public owns the wildlife resource, but in many situations private landowners control access to the resource.
+Landowners own the right to use their property for many purposes, including the development and management of their property for wildlife habitat.
 The public cannot hunt or observe wildlife without also using the land.
-Recreational leases provide a system for the person producing wildlife to get paid and the person using the recreational access to pay for it.
+Recreational leases provide a system for the person that is managing property for wildlife habitat to get an economic return and the person accessing the land pay for it.

-One of the beneficial aspects of hunting leases is that they often provide additional profitable enterprises on land already managed for livestock, crops or timber.
-A certain amount of compromise is usually necessary in land management decisions to optimize income from both hunting leases and other, more conventional land uses.
-The long-term overall net income from hunting leases can exceed that derived from more conventional land uses alone.
+Hunting leases often provide additional profitable enterprises on land already managed for livestock, crops or timber.
+A certain amount of compromise is usually necessary as land management decisions are made to optimize income from both the hunting lease and other land uses.
+In some circumstances, the long-term net income from a hunting lease can exceed that derived from more conventional land uses alone.

 The primary reason sportsmen lease land is to obtain a better recreational experience than they believe they can obtain elsewhere.
-Even though most Missourians are within a one-hour drive of a state conservation area, national forest, or federal wildlife refuge, many are willing to pay for access to private lands.
+Even though most Missourians are within a one-hour drive of a Missouri Department of Conservation area, a National Forest, a Federal wildlife refuge, or other public land in which hunting is allowed, many are willing to pay for access to hunt on private property.
 Examples of what sportsmen look for in a hunting lease include the following: